ItsAlphaNeon/FA-Gallery-Downloader-DX/README.md

 You'll need to import *each numbered directory* into Postybirb; Postybirb's directory importer had issues with handling more than 50 submissions at a time, hence this system.

 ***NOTE:*** If you do not want to include the **"originally posted on"** date in the imported description in Postybirb, make sure to uncheck that option below the `Export` button.

-## Updating from v1.4 and below

-Extract the zip folder in the same location as the previous version's executable.
-Run the new program and if you're missing any data (logged in accounts, gallery data, etc.) click the "Import Data" button.
-Assuming you have the `fa_gallery_downloader` folder in the same folder, it will copy over all of that data and restart.

-## #DONE

-- [x] Hide console (Only on Windows!)
-- [x] Allow downloads from other user's galleries (still requires login)
-- [x] Allow downloads of submission comments as well (not user icons though)
-- [x] Downloads a valid version of Chromium if none exist
-- [x] Log errors to file (Found under `/fa_gallery_downloader/logs`)
-- [x] Clean up the interface some (better logging, download animations/progress bars)
-- [x] Add a locally browsable copy of the given FA gallery (includes SEARCH!)
-- [x] Export data for Postybirb+ integration
-- [x] ~~Format description text to BBCode for ease of cross posting (Maybe?)~~ Postybirb integration negates this point
-- [x] ~~Skip submission link gathering when traversing previously traversed galleries (yes, that makes sense)~~ (Not possible with how FA galleries work)
-## #TODO

-- [ ] Fix comic navigation so you can move between them inside of the gallery viewer

-## Known Issues

--- See the issues tab above!